 EX4650 Virtual Chassis support the same protocols and features as the standalone switches in Junos OS Release 20.1R1 except for the following:

 Layer 2 port security features, DHCP, and DHCP snooping

 Redundant trunk groups (RTG)

 Configuration and operation are the same as for other non-mixed EX Series and QFX Series Virtual Chassis.

 Learn about what changed in Junos OS main and maintenance releases for EX Series.

-Multicast Layer 2 transit traffic statistics by multicast source and group (EX4600, EX4650, and the QFX5000 line of switches)—Starting in Junos OS Release 20.1R1, EX4600, EX4650, and the QFX5000 line of switches provide statistics on the packet count for each multicast group and source when passing multicast transit traffic at Layer 2 with IGMP snooping.
+Multicast Layer 2 transit traffic statistics by multicast source and group (EX4600, EX4650, and QFX5000 line of switches)—Starting in Junos OS Release 20.1R1, EX4600, EX4650, and the QFX5000 line of switches provide statistics on the packet count for each multicast group and source when passing multicast transit traffic at Layer 2 with IGMP snooping.
 Run the show multicast snooping route extensive CLI command to see this count in the Statistics: … n packets output field.
 The other statistics in that output field, kBps and pps, are not available (values displayed there are not valid statistics for multicast traffic at Layer 2).
-In earlier Junos OS releases, all three values in the Statistics output field for kBps, pps, and packets do not provide valid statistics for multicast traffic at Layer 2.
+In earlier releases in this release train, all three values in the Statistics output field for kBps, pps, and packets did not provide valid statistics for multicast traffic at Layer 2.